1 Data frames

 Exercises

-Exercise 1.1 Historians have access to the physical notebook in which Francis Galton originally recorded the data on heights shown in Table tbl-galton-dataframe.
+Exercise 1.1 Historians have access to the physical notebook in which Francis Galton originally recorded the data on heights shown in Table 7.5.
 Galton’s data is given as tables: intended for human eyes.
 (Galton worked well before the invention of modern computing.)

 Here is part of Galton’s notebook holding the height data table: